-So you’ve been invited to comment on a magazine, newspaper or online article?
+So you’ve been invited to be interviewed for a magazine, newspaper or online article?

 - We journalists and writers don’t have a choice about our tight deadlines and if we don’t hear from you quickly we have to move on.